Nanjing decade: Reforms

 China's first government sponsored social engineering program began in 1934 with the New Life Movement.
 In addition, non-governmental reforms, such as the Rural Reconstruction Movement made substantial progress in addressing the problems of the countryside.
 Many social activists who participated in this movement were graduated as professors of the United States.
 They made tangible but limited progress in modernizing the tax, infrastructural, economic, cultural, and educational equipment and mechanisms of rural regions until the cancellation of government coordination and subsidies in the mid-to-late 1930s due to rampant wars and the lack of resources.
 The rural reconstructive activists advocated a "third way" between the communist violent land reform and the reformism of the Nationalist Government based on the respect of human rights and individual liberties for educational doctrine.

-In terms of foreign policy, the Nationalist government announced its intention to end unequal treaties and extraterritoriality in 1929.
-It first succeeded in revising extraterritorial rights in early 1937, while the agreements with the United Kingdom and the United States came into effect in 1943.
+In terms of foreign policy, the Nationalist government announced its intention to end unequal treaties and extraterritoriality in 1929, It achieved its first success that same year when several countries agreed to revise their extraterritorial privileges in China, while the agreements with the United Kingdom and the United States came into effect in 1943, marking the formal end of extraterritoriality in China.

 Economic improvements and social reforms were mixed.
 The Kuomintang supported women's rights and education, the abolition of polygamy, and foot binding.
 The government of the Republic of China under Chiang's leadership also enacted a women's quota in the parliament with reserved seats for women.
 During the Nanjing Decade, average Chinese citizens received the education they'd never had the chance to get in the dynasties that increased the literacy rate across China.
 The education also promotes the ideals of Tridemism of democracy, republicanism, science, constitutionalism, and Chinese Nationalism based on the Political Tutelage of the Kuomintang.
 However, Periodic famines continued under Nationalist rule: in Northern China from 1928 to 1930, in Sichuan from 1936 to 1937, among others.
-GDP growth averaged 3.9 per cent a year from 1929 to 1941 and per capita GDP about 1.8 per cent.
+GDP growth averaged 3.9 percent a year from 1929 to 1941 and per capita GDP about 1.8 percent.
 Among other institutions, the Nationalist Government founded the Academia Sinica and the Central Bank of China.
 In 1932, China sent a team for the first time to the Olympic Games which consisted of a single athlete, Liu Changchun.
 The Chinese decision was motivated primarily out of the fact that Japan wanted to send athletes from Manchukuo, a Japanese puppet state.
 They would later send a larger team to the 1936 Olympic Games.